ij96/bing-rewarder/README.md

 Perform automatic searches on Bing to earn Microsoft Rewards points.

-The Bash script `rewarder.sh` performs 30 PC searches and 20 mobile searches.
+By default, the Bash script `rewarder.sh` performs 30 PC searches and 20 mobile searches.

-During every search, a keyword is chosen randomly from `/usr/share/dict/words` (this could be replaced by other line-separated dictionary file).
+During every search, a keyword is chosen randomly from `/usr/share/dict/words` (this could be replaced by another line-separated dictionary file).

 ## Usage

+### Basic Usage

 1. first you need a Microsoft account that is registered with Microsoft Rewards